 \section{Abstract}

-Traditional statistical and machine learning methods assume identical distribution for the training and test data sets.
-This assumption, however, is often violated in real applications, particularly in health care research, where the training data~(source) may under represent specific subpopulations in the testing or target domain.
-Such disparities, coupled with censored observations, present significant challenges for investigators aiming to make predictions for those minority groups.
-This paper focuses on target-independent learning under covariate shift, where we study multicalibration for survival probability and restricted mean survival time, and propose a black-box post-processing boosting algorithm designed for censored survival data.
-Our algorithm, leveraging the pseudo observations, yields a multicalibrated predictor competitive with propensity scoring regarding predictions on the unlabeled target domain, not just overall but across diverse subpopulations.
-Our theoretical analysis for pseudo observations relies on functional delta method and $p$-variational norm.
-We further investigate the algorithm's sample complexity and convergence properties, as well as the multicalibration guarantee for post-processed predictors.
-Our theoretical insights reveal the link between multicalibration and universal adaptability, suggesting that our calibrated function performs comparably to, if not better than, the inverse propensity score weighting estimator.
-The performance of our proposed methods is corroborated through extensive numerical simulations and a real-world case study focusing on prediction of cardiovascular disease risk in two large prospective cohort studies.
-These empirical results confirm its potential as a powerful tool for predictive analysis with censored outcomes in diverse and shifting populations.
+Traditional statistical and machine learning methods typically assume that the training and test data follow the same distribution.
+However, this assumption is frequently violated in real-world applications, where the training data in the source domain may under-represent specific subpopulations in the test data of the target domain.
+This paper addresses target-independent learning under covariate shift, focusing on multicalibration for survival probability and restricted mean survival time.
+A black-box post-processing boosting algorithm specifically designed for censored survival data is introduced.
+By leveraging pseudo-observations, our method produces a multicalibrated predictor that is competitive with inverse propensity score weighting in predicting the survival outcome in an unlabeled target domain, ensuring not only overall accuracy but also fairness across diverse subpopulations.
+Our theoretical analysis of pseudo-observations builds upon the functional delta method and the $p$-variational norm.
+The algorithm's sample complexity, convergence properties, and multicalibration guarantees for post-processed predictors are provided.
+Our results establish a fundamental connection between multicalibration and universal adaptability, demonstrating that our calibrated function is comparable to, or outperforms, the inverse propensity score weighting estimator.
+Extensive numerical simulations and a real-world case study on cardiovascular disease risk prediction using two large prospective cohort studies validate the effectiveness of our approach.